qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 14_ Scripting Languages.md

 Naming class members in Python and Ruby is explicit in Python; by convention it is usually named self.
 In Ruby self is a keyword, and the parameter it represents is invisible.
 Any variable beginning with a single @ sign in Ruby is a ﬁeld of the current object.
 Within a Python method, uses of object members must name the object explicitly.
 One must, for example, write self.print(); just print() will not sufﬁce. ■ Ruby methods may be public, protected, or private.8 Access control in Python is purely a matter of convention; both methods and ﬁelds are universally accessible.
 Finally, Python has multiple inheritance.
 Ruby has mix-in inheri- tance: a class cannot obtain data from more than one ancestor.
 Unlike most other languages, however, Ruby allows an interface (mix-in) to deﬁne not only the sig- natures of methods but also their implementation (code).

-## 3CHECK YOUR UNDERSTANDING

-### 41. Contrast the philosophies of Perl and Ruby with regard to error checking and
+3**CHECK YOUR UNDERSTANDING** 41.
+Contrast the philosophies of Perl and Ruby with regard to error checking and reporting.

-reporting.

 **8** The meanings of private and protected in Ruby are different from those in C++, Java, or C#: private methods in Ruby are available only to the current instance of an object; protected methods are available to any instance of the current class or its descendants.

-## 42. Compare the numeric types of popular scripting languages to those of com-

-piled languages like C or Fortran.
+## 42. Compare the numeric types of popular scripting languages to those of com- piled languages like C or Fortran.
 43. What are* bignums*?
 Which languages support them?

-## 44. What are associative arrays?
+## 44. What are* associative arrays*?
 By what other names are they sometimes known?

-## 45. Why don’t most scripting languages provide direct support for records?
+45. Why don’t most scripting languages provide direct support for records?

-## 46. What is a typeglob in Perl?
+## 46. What is a* typeglob* in Perl?
 What purpose does it serve?

-* Describe the* tuple* and* set* types of Python.
+47. Describe the* tuple* and* set* types of Python.

 * Explain the uniﬁcation of arrays and hashes in PHP and Tcl.
   49. Explain the uniﬁcation of arrays and objects in JavaScript.
   50. Explain how tuples and hashes can be used to emulate multidimensional ar- rays in Python.
-## 51. Explain the concept of context in Perl.
-How is it related to type compatibil-

-ity and type inference?
+## 51. Explain the concept of* context* in Perl.
+How is it related to type compatibil- ity and type inference?
 What are the two principal contexts deﬁned by the language’s operators?

 **DESIGN & IMPLEMENTATION**

-## 14.12 Executable class declarations

-Both Python and Ruby take the interesting position that class declarations are executable code.
+14.12 Executable class declarations Both Python and Ruby take the interesting position that class declarations are executable code.
 Elaboration of a declaration executes the code inside.
 Among other things, we can use this mechanism to achieve the effect of conditional compilation:

 ```
 class My_class